San Ignacio

 LOCATION: The spectacular annual migration of Gray whales, destined for the three shallow lagoons on the Pacific coast of Baja, arrives in January each year.

-San Ignacio Lagoon, the most remote of the three, lies midway between Magdalena Bay to the south and Scammon's Lagoon to the north.
+San Ignacio Lagoon, the most remote of the three, lies midway between Magdalena Bay to the south, and Scammon's Lagoon to the north.
 Click here to see a map of Baja

 Surrounded by low dunes and mangrove lined estuaries, San Ignacio Lagoon provides a perfect winter home for hundreds of Gray whales, to give birth and nurse their offspring.
-The lagoon is a "marine protected area" and, was recently designated a World Heritage Site.

-Our base-camp is located at water's edge, at the historic "La Frederia" site, where presumably Scammon’s whalers made their seasonal camps in the 1850’s.
+The base-camp is located at water's edge, at the historic "La Frederia" site, where presumably Scammon’s whalers made their seasonal camps in the 1850’s.

 Twice-daily skiff rides deliver you to the whale viewing area, where you'll observe these gentle giants rolling, breaching, and tending their young.

-Our camp is fully catered and features safari-style tents with cots, and solar-heated showers, You can enjoy happy hour each evening, while delicious food with a Mexican flare is freshly prepared, and served in the spacious “palapa lounge”.
+The base-campp is fully catered and features safari-style tents with cots, and solar-heated showers, You can enjoy happy hour each evening, while delicious food with a Mexican flare is freshly prepared, and served in the spacious “palapa lounge”.

-There's also plenty of down time to use our mountain bikes, kayaks, walk the salt flats or, bird watch with a friendly guide.
+There's also plenty of down time to use our mountain bikes, walk the salt flats or, bird watch with a friendly guide.

 THE WHALES, especially the babies (called calves), are curious and very friendly creatures.